Skip to Content

 polyps or other abnormal tissues, swelling, bleeding,

-narrow areas (strictures), or structural abnormalities.
+narrow areas (strictures), or structural problems.

 There is swelling or narrowing of the urethra because of